 We’re cruising again!
 This time we are cruising Norwegian Getaway.

 Last summer, after many discussions of where to head in the fall, surprisingly we ended up booking a cruise.
 After a terrible cruise 8 years ago, we vowed never to cruise again, so it did come as a shock when we finally agreed to give it another try.

 Many of our friends were cruising and having a blast, so we figured another chance could not hurt.
 This time I decided to try a completely different cruise line and came across an amazing itinerary to the Western Caribbean on the Norwegian Getaway out of Miami, Florida.

 I will admit, at first I loved the idea of a planned itinerary.
 Let’s not forget the endless variety of delicious food offered when you’re on the ship.
 I figured once I booked, everything would be laid out for us.
 I didn’t have to worry about room and board or finding out what the best places to eat were.
-Everything would be at our disposable.
+Everything would be at our disposal.

 I envisioned myself with a fruity drink with my husband, next to the pool, basking in the sun, and getting off at the ports and just winging it.
 So there wouldn’t be much for me to arrange.
 Right?

 I couldn’t help myself.
 Like a dog on a bone, I dove right in and read as many reviews and as much info available online about the Norwegian Cruise Line and their ship: Getaway.

 Cruising Norwegian Getaway